wofsauge/IsaacDocs/docs/Entity.md

 This is the grid index with which the entity spawned upon room generation.

-Rerolled item pedestals, or entities spawned after the initnal room generation will have a value of -1
+Rerolled item pedestals, or entities spawned after the inital room generation will have a value of -1

 ___
 ### Splat·Color {: aria-label='Variables' }